theguitxo/led_matrix_controller/README.md

 ## iOS

 The project has the Android platform, for build to  iOS must add their platform, build it and install into an iOS device.

+## Blog

+You can read a post (in spanish) about this repository in this [url](https://www.guitxo.com/2020/06/28/arduino-y-matriz-de-leds-ionic/)